The Importance of Lighting for a Dental Practice

 Another consideration which is often over-looked is that sunlight can discolour cabinetry.
 So, it advisable to fit blinds to window areas to prevent this during times of the day where there can be very strong direct sunlight.

-Our most popular lighting for ceilings are the Magic Suspended Ceiling Light and the Zenith LED Light Fitting.
+Our most popular lighting for ceilings are the Magic Suspended Ceiling Light and the Yale Surface LED Light Fitting.
 The reasons for their popularity are that they have a well-balanced emission of light and a complete absence of visual strain.

 Check out our Lighting Equipment Page for options and we also have some special prices.